gmackall/productivity-tools/issue_grapher/README.md

 If all has gone well, you should see an output at `./outputs`, with the corresponding issue number.

-Outputs are EXTREMELY rough at the moment.
+Outputs are somewhat rough at the moment.
 Example:

 ![Example output](https://github.com/gmackall/productivity-tools/blob/main/issue_grapher/sample.png)